kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/mysql.md

       table: "vault_data"
 ```

-#### mySQL.tlsCASecret
+### mySQL.tlsCASecret

 `mySQL.tlsCASecret` is an optional field that specifies the name of the secret containing the CA certificate to connect using TLS.
-The secret contains following fields:
+The secret contains the following fields:

 - `tls_ca_file`